Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: The issue of calibration: the Ensemble Model Output Statistic (EMOS) approach

 \subsection{The basic EMOS}

-Let $X_1, \cdots, X_K$ indicate $K$ ensemble member forecasts of an univariate continuous, positive-defined, variable $Y$, the weather quantity of interest such as wind speed at a specific locations and look-ahead time.\\ EMOS approach employs parametric distribution of the general form:
+Let $X_1, \cdots, X_K$ indicate $K$ ensemble member forecasts of a univariate continuous, positive-defined, variable $Y$, the weather quantity of interest such as wind speed at a specific locations and look-ahead time.\\ EMOS approach employs parametric distribution of the general form:

-where the left-hand-side means that the distribution is conditional, i.e. the ensemble members are given.\\ Note that if $Y$ is the wind speed, the Weibull distribution is not suitable for $f$ because it represents the unconditional (marginal) distribution of wind speed \citep{thorarinsdottir2010probabilistic}.\\ In way of example, \cite{gneiting2006calibrated} proposed for $f$ the truncated normal distribution to model the conditional distribution for the wind speed.
-The gamma distribution is instead used here following \cite{scheuerer2015probabilistic}.\\ The predictive gamma Probability Density Function (PDF) is denoted as
+where the left-hand-side means that the distribution is conditional, i.e. the ensemble members are given.\\ Note that if $Y$ is the wind speed, the Weibull distribution is not suitable for $f$ because it represents the unconditional (marginal) distribution of wind speed \citep{thorarinsdottir2010probabilistic}.\\ In way of example, \cite{gneiting2006calibrated} proposed for $f$ the truncated normal distribution (TN) to model the conditional distribution for the wind speed.
+The log-normal (LN) distribution was proposed by \cite{baran2015log} where it has been found that the TN-LN mixture model outperforms the traditional TN.
+The gamma distribution is instead used here following \cite{scheuerer2015probabilistic} Extensive discussions and comparisons among the different strategies are reported by \cite{wilks2018univariate}. \\Coming back to the predictive gamma Probability Density Function (PDF) used here, it is denoted as

 with mean, $\mu$, and variance, $\sigma^2$, given by

 here, $a, b_1, \cdots , b_K, c, d$ are the non-negative EMOS coefficients, and $S^2$ is the ensemble spread defined as the variance of the EPS.\\ The gamma distribution is a two-parameter family of continuous probability distributions \citep{wilks2011statistical}.
 Among the different possible parameterizations, here we use the shape parameter $k$ and the scale parameter $\theta$.
 In plain words, $k = \mu^2 / \sigma^2$ and $\theta = \sigma^2 / \mu$.\\ In order to determine the EMOS coefficients, \cite{gneiting2005calibrated} proposed a strategy based on the minimization of the Continuous Ranked Probability Score (CRPS) \citep{hersbach2000decomposition}.
 This latter is defined as: